ibm-cloud-architecture/refarch-cloudnative-wfd/local_readme.md

    - _`-Deureka.client.enabled=false` turns off the Service Discovery functionality that Spring Cloud Netflix offers_
    - _`-Dribbon.eureka.enabled=false` turns off Eureka providing the [Ribbon Client Side Load Balancer](https://spring.io/guides/gs/client-side-load-balancing/) with the list of servers_
    - _-`D<MICROSERVICE>-service.ribbon.listOfServers=localhost:PORT` provides the list of MICROSERVICE (appetizer/entree/dessert) servers available to the Ribbon Client Side Load Balancer to be used during any REST call to those microservices_
+   - _`-Dspring.cloud.bus.enabled=false` avoid Spring Cloud Bus to link nodes of a distributed system with a lightweight message broker_
    - _`JAR_FILE` is the build outcome (wfd-menu-0.0.1-SNAPSHOT.jar most likely)_
    - _`> /dev/null` redirects the Tomcat server output so that our screen does not get filled_
    - _`&` will run the microservice on the background so that we can keep using our terminal_